 service/admin_users = <domain>\SAPServiceDAA.

-Authentication by the Flash component of nwa – System Overview in SAP NetWeaver AS Java
+nwa – System Overview (Flash component) in SAP NetWeaver AS Java

-Since Flash has finally reached End-of-Life, a replacement for the System Overview in nwa was announced by SAP in SAP note 3013115.
-At time of writing i had no information if this replacement will then still need to access these both web methods unauthenticated.
+Since Flash has finally reached End-of-Life, a replacement for the System Overview in nwa was announced by SAP in SAP note 3013115 and published in SAP note 2981308.
+SAP confirmed that this replacement will still do unauthenticated requests on the three web methods

 Log Viewer in nwa in SAP NetWeaver AS Java

-The the Log Viewer tool of SAP NW AS Java uses the Java standalone Web service proxy to communicate with SAPStartSrv.
+The the Log Viewer (quick link /nwa/logs) uses the Java standalone web service proxy to communicate with SAPStartSrv.

 While SAP note 1631616 (dated to 2013(!)) and SAP note 2319551 (dated to 2016) indicate that authentication issues should be fixed in the Java standalone Web service proxy, other more recent SAP notes still addresses this issue:

 According to SAP note 2577844 (dated to 2019) the web methods ‘GetVersionInfo’, ‘ListLogFiles’, ‘ReadLogFile’, ‘ParameterValue’, ‘J2EEGetProcessList’, ‘PerfRead’, ‘MtGetTidByName’, ‘UtilSnglmsgReadRawdata’, ‘getTidsByName’ should be necessarily unprotected to provide the functionality.
 SAP note 2506964 (dated to 2020) classifies this as a workaround.
 SAP note 2246609 (dated to 2016) remarks this as still necessary if logs from other instances should be displayed.
 This seems to be mixed up with requirements for Start&Stop (quick link /nwa/start-stop).

-According to SAP note 2510099 the SSL Wizard needs the web method ‘GetAccessPointList’ to display the correct status of SSL ports.
+GetAccessPointList (also described in SAP note 2510099) to display the correct status of SSL ports.